vuicoin-project/vuicash-bitcore/contrib/USING-GITIAN.md

 3. ```gpg --armor --export 3AA5C34371567BD2```(Enter the hash from previous command) Copy got gpg key into the /contrib/gitian-keys/ folder with .pgp format.
 ### Setting up Gitian
-1. Replace .yml files in qtum-bitcore/contrib/gitian-descriptors folder.
-Replace gitian-build.sh in qtum-bitcore/contrib folder.
-Add windeploy/ folder into the qtum-bitcore/contrib.
-Push these changes to remote repository https://github.com/yody-project/qtum-bitcore/.
+1. Replace .yml files in vuicash-bitcore/contrib/gitian-descriptors folder.
+Replace gitian-build.sh in vuicash-bitcore/contrib folder.
+Add windeploy/ folder into the vuicash-bitcore/contrib.
+Push these changes to remote repository https://github.com/yody-project/vuicash-bitcore/.
 Also very important, windeploy/ folder should be The same version as you want to build.
 You will couldn't build win binaries without this folder in version which you want to build.
-2. gitian-build.sh script should be started from directory where qtum-bitcore places(like in instruction).
+2. gitian-build.sh script should be started from directory where vuicash-bitcore places(like in instruction).
 ##### First time / New Gitian builders
 These actions are executed once when first using gitian-builder.
-If you have used gitian-builder for qtum-bitcore skip these steps.
+If you have used gitian-builder for vuicash-bitcore skip these steps.
-1. ```qtum-bitcore/contrib/gitian-build.sh --setup``` This command create and setup virtual machines to build your binaries files.
+1. ```vuicash-bitcore/contrib/gitian-build.sh --setup``` This command create and setup virtual machines to build your binaries files.
 This command may take a while (about 40 minutes).
 If you want to use KVM as build VM , run script with ```--kvm```.
-    ```qtum-bitcore/contrib/gitian-build.sh --setup --kvm```
+    ```vuicash-bitcore/contrib/gitian-build.sh --setup --kvm```

 2. Create the OS X SDK tarball( https://github.com/yody-project/qtum/blob/master/doc/README_osx.md), create inputs/ folder in gitian-builder/ .
 Copy MacOSX10.11.sdk.tar.gz into the inputs/ directory.
 ##### Not first time